JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 [**Hamlet D'Arcy**](https://github.com/HamletDRC) did super work in setting up tslint-microsoft-contrib as the go-to place for non-core TSLint rules, and was kind enough to add me as a contributor earlier in 2018.

-[**Andrii Dieiev**](https://github.com/IllusionMH) came out of nowhere later on and helped support and eventually maintain the library as well, particularly with a bunch of great improvements to its build and release processes.
+[**Andrii Dieiev**](https://github.com/IllusionMH) came out of nowhere later on and helped support and eventually maintain the library as well.
+Beyond general maintainership, Andrii did a particularly great job on improvements to its build and release processes.

 I'm sad we won't be able to work on tslint-microsoft-contrib more.
 Much of my maintenance style in TSLint was developed in tslint-microsoft-contrib.